laytuah/Library-OOP/ReadME.md

 # C# OOP Project

-# We are trying to simlate what happens in a library
+# We are trying to simulate what happens in a library

 # People ==> Receptionist, Library Users